lokomaster1/darken/README.md

 ## Known limitations

 There are no specific known issues, but due to Android and OEM differences, behavior may vary across devices (especially Samsung UI / HyperOS / heavily customized systems).
 If you encounter anything unexpected, feedback is welcome — it helps improve compatibility.

+Security-sensitive apps
+Some security-sensitive apps (such as banking apps, password managers, or authentication/2FA apps) may restrict or block interaction when an overlay is active.
+This is a security measure on their side to prevent potential screen overlay attacks.
+If you experience unexpected behavior in such apps, try disabling the overlay.

 ## Third-party libraries